-The tax rate also depends on your personal circumstances such as marriage, having kind or divorce.
+The tax rate also depends on your personal circumstances such as marriage, having a kid, or divorce.
 The highest taxes pay a single person without kids.
 What is unfair, you want to enjoy your earned money while you are young instead of giving it to the government.

 Life is hard without speaking German

 You can get by without German but life will come with many obstacles.
-If for work many companies don’t require international employees to speak German, but apart of a job local language is pretty much needed.
+If for work, many companies don’t require international employees to speak German, but a local language is needed apart from a job.

 - Not able to understand letters you receive

-Germany is still using mostly letters for communication between people and authorities, doctors, banks, etc. The letter you will receive will be also only in German, for example, letters from the banks, government, insurance, and so on.
+Germany is still using primarily letters for communication between people and authorities, doctors, banks, etc. The letter you will receive will also be only in German, for example, letters from the banks, government, insurance, and so on.
 Which are pretty damn important!
 Here are some difficulties you might face if you don’t speak German:

 - People will speak German in bigger groups and not paying attention to you